relizaio/rearm-cli/README.md

 - **--prerelease** - Mark as pre-release (optional, defaults to false)
 - **--tei** - TEI identifier (optional, can be specified multiple times)
 - **--purl** - PURL identifier (optional, can be specified multiple times)
+- **--artifact** - Artifact UUID to add to initial collection (optional, can be specified multiple times)

 **Output:**